Bayeux

 Bayeux (/baɪˈjɜː, beɪ-/, /ˈbeɪjuː, ˈbaɪ-/ B(A)Y-yoo; /fr/) is a commune in the Calvados department in Normandy in northwestern France.

 Bayeux is the home of the Bayeux Tapestry, which depicts the events leading up to the Norman Conquest of England in 1066.
+Bayeux Cathedral preserved the tapestry for centuries.
 It is also known as the first major town secured by the Allies during Operation Overlord after D-Day.
 Charles de Gaulle made two famous speeches in this town.

 Administration

 Bayeux is a sub-prefecture of Calvados.
 It is the seat of the arrondissement of Bayeux and of the canton of Bayeux.

 Geography

 Bayeux is located 7 km from the coast of the English Channel and 30 km north-west of Caen.
 The city, with elevations varying from 32 to 67 m above sea level – with an average of 46 m – is bisected by the River Aure.
 Bayeux is located at the crossroads of RN 13 and the train route Paris-Caen-Cherbourg.
 The city is the capital of the Bessin, which extends north-west of Calvados.
 Bayeux station has rail connections to Caen, Cherbourg, Granville and Paris.

 The river Aure flows through Bayeux, offering panoramic views from a number of locations.
 The Aure has a relatively high level of turbidity and the speed of its brownish water is moderate because of the slight slope of the watercourse, although where it is narrow in places like the centre of Bayeux, higher surface speeds are generated.
 In the centre of Bayeux near the Bayeux Tapestry Museum, pH levels were measured at 8.35 and the electrical conductivity of water was tested at 37 microsiemens per centimetre.
 Turbidity was measured at 13 centimetres by the Secchi disk method.
 At this point of reference, flows are generally of the order of 50 cuft/s.

 The Bajocian Age in the Jurassic Period of geological time takes its name from the Latinised name of the inhabitants of Bayeux (the Bajocassi).